 Of course, the offers on our platform don't represent all financial products out there, but our goal is to show you as many great options as we can.

 Car insurance typically costs more for younger drivers, including younger college students, than for more-experienced drivers.
-But shopping around and looking for discounts may help you get a lower rate.
+But shopping around to compare rates and looking for discounts may help you pay less.

 One of the reasons car insurance companies tend to charge young drivers more is because they’re considered more likely to be in a car crash.
 Drivers ages 16 to 19 are almost three times more likely than drivers ages 20 and older to get into a fatal accident, according to the Centers for Disease Control and Prevention.

 But even if you’re a student, you may be able to lower your car insurance premium.
 So before you head off to school, here are three things to know as you consider your insurance options and potential ways to save on coverage.

 - College students may be able to stay on a parent’s policy

 - College students, as younger drivers, typically pay more for car insurance

 - College students may be able to get discounts on car insurance